-Many systems export data in XML format.
-You can use CFS to ingest the XML.
+Many systems export information in XML format and CFS has features to help you convert XML into IDOL documents.

-The XML must be encoded in UTF-8.
+NOTE: The XML must be encoded in UTF-8.

 You can configure CFS to transform XML files, with an XSL transformation, before they are processed.
 This is an optional step but can be useful in cases where your XML files do not resemble IDOL documents or you are processing XML from many sources and the files have different schemas.
+You can configure any number of transformations and CFS runs the first transformation where the ingested XML matches the specified schema.
+You can also configure a default transformation that CFS runs when an XML file does not match any of your schemas.